SUSA-org/crash-course/Python/intro-python-18/README.md

 To get started:

-Navigate to *datahub.berkeley.edu* and sign in.
+Navigate to **datahub.berkeley.edu** and sign in.

 You should be at a link like this:
 `https://datahub.berkeley.edu/user/<calnet-id>/tree`

 Click on `New` on the right, and select `Terminal`

-Run the following commands:
+Run the following commands one by one:

 ```
 mkdir python-cx-18